sujaygarlanka/sujaygarlanka/projects/quadruped_locomotion.md

 J = \frac{1}{2}(x-x_{desired})^{T}Q(x-x_{desired}) + \frac{1}{2}u^TRu
 $$

-Th equation above needs to be simplified to put into a form that can be passed into the *quadprog* in MATLAB.
+Th equation above needs to be simplified to put into a form that can be passed into *quadprog* in MATLAB.

 $$
 J = \frac{1}{2}x^TQx - \frac{1}{2}x^TQx_{desired} - \frac{1}{2}x_{desired}^TQx + \frac{1}{2}u^TRu\\